MohamadYusuf/WebRx-Site/docs/command-binding.md

 This binding is most commonly used with elements like button and anchors, but actually works with any visible DOM element.

-**Note**: When the command-binding is applied to an anchor <code>a</code> element, it will prevent the anchor's default action when clicked.
+**Note 1**: When the command-binding is applied to an anchor <code>a</code> element, it will prevent the anchor's default action when clicked.

+**Note 2**: Even though the command-binding is the primary way to invoke commands in WebRx, it is not the only one.
+The [event](/docs/event-binding.html)- and the [keypress](/docs/keypress-binding.html)-binding also support invoking commands.

 ## Example 1